Member post by Anjali Udasi, Technical Writer, Zenduty and Shubham Srivastava, Developer Relations Engineer, Zenduty

 And then what comes on top on the appliance level or the configuration, it’s done in a telco way.
 So there’s this proprietary interface defined by the telco standards and you need to do this configuration or apply or define these network services outside of the Kubernetes layer.
 And to achieve this, you need to do all these workarounds on top of that where we need to implement custom operators or find certain ways to bring this, what’s done outside of the Kubernetes layer, more into the in-bed Kubernetes layer.

-If there’s a wish or if there’s an ask, the ask would be to have this configuration done in a Kubernetes native way, which means moving away from this NetConf-based files, or this is like a telco way of doing things, into a Kubernetes resource model.
-And that would be the biggest gain for us if you think of having something done in a Kubernetes native way versus the time we invest into having this thing done in a Kubernetes native way if that makes sense.
-I understand.
+If there’s an ask, the ask would be to have this configuration done in a Kubernetes native way, which means moving away from these NETCONF-based files, into a Kubernetes resource model.
+This shift would provide significant benefits, especially considering the time and effort we currently invest in making the configuration Kubernetes-native.

 Joel: Our biggest pain point right now is that we can’t handle our applications as true cloud-native citizens.
 The applications we receive from vendors are still treated like traditional hardware, with manual configurations akin to putting a server into a rack or setting up a bare metal appliance.